Skip to content

 Port Direct Connections

-The onnection operator <> is generally used to connect parent designs to their child designs (components) and connect between sibling designs (children of the same parent).
-Opposed to VHDL/Verilog, there is no need to go through 'signals' to connect sibling design ports, e.g.:
+The connection operator <> is generally used to connect parent designs to their child designs (components) and to connect between sibling designs (children of the same parent).
+Unlike VHDL/Verilog, there is no need to go through intermediate 'signals' to connect sibling design ports, e.g.:

 1